Do Payday Loans Affect Mortgage Applications and Getting a Mortgage?

 Exploring mortgage options with bad credit can be challenging, yet viable options do exist.

-It is essential to understand what a bad credit mortgage entails and how to identify lenders that provide these specialized loans.
+It is essential to understand what a bad credit mortgage entails and how to identify lenders that provide these specialised loans.

 Additionally, prospective borrowers should be aware of the typically higher interest rates associated with bad credit mortgages, which can greatly impact the overall cost of the loan.